Top Tips For Running A Business From Home

 As well as sending you communication, this address will also be publicly available on the Companie’s House online register – which may cause some problems when running a business from home.

-If you don’t want to use this address, there are alternatives.
+If you don’t want to use your home address, there are alternatives.
 If you employ other people, you can use the address of the person who managed your Corporation Tax (with permission, of course!).

 However, the best and possibly the easiest solution to use is a company formation agent, who will provide an address for you to use and scan, forward and email all communication to you.
 Find the best company formation agents using our reviews, or get started with our top pick 1st Formations